+The back patio and south facade were designed deliberately oversized in order to work with the environment throughout the seasons to control the house’s climate.
 The wood surfaces catch and harness the sun’s rays to passively heat the house in the summer and remain covered in the winter as to insulate the home’s walls, saving loads of money on heating and air conditioning bills.

+The front facade of the home is incredibly unique in itself.
+Windows made of stainless steel mirror shutters not only ventilate the northernmost rooms, but also make the street-side wall of the house a reflective piece of art.
 Each mirror window captures the nearby trees and passing cars, creating an ever-changing face on the front of the house that also serves as a unique camouflage behind the trees.

 The most important aspect of the home’s sustainability is its construction.
 Completely prefabricated offsite and delivered to the block, the simple procedure greatly reduced the potential pollution and noise for the sleepy suburban neighborhood.
 Finnish larchis known for its super durable and waterproof qualities as well as its smooth and knot-free surface, making it one of the most sought after materials for yachts and other small boats.
 This particular wood was sourced from small private forests dedicated to sustainable management and responsible growth.
 The pre-cut larch panels for the outside of the house get even more green points for including wood fiber insulation and non-treated siding.
 This super combo not only helps with the passive heating and cooling of the home, but also gives the house a unique appearance as the wood changes throughout the years.